bhavesh-newton/web-applications-programming/Lectures-react/Lecture-14/lecture-outline.md

 ## 1. Introduction to React (10 minutes)

-- Objective: Provide a high-level understanding of React’s purpose and origins.
+- Objective: Provide a high-level understanding of React's purpose and origins.

 - Key Points:
   1. React is a JavaScript library for building user interfaces, particularly for single-page applications.
   2. Developed and maintained by Facebook, first released in 2013.
   3. Importance: Fast, scalable, and simple way to build interactive UIs.
   4. Real-world examples of React-powered applications (e.g., Instagram, Facebook, Netflix).

 - Engagement:
     - Ask students about websites/apps they interact with daily and relate those examples to React.